Tommy F. Robinson: U.S. House of Representatives

 Robinson was elected to the United States House of Representatives in 1984 as a Democrat.
 He led a five-man field in the Democratic primary that included Secretary of State Paul Riviere, State Senator Stanley Russ of Conway, investment banker and former Senate aide Thedford Collins, and conservative former U.S. Representative Dale Alford.
-He bested Riviere in the runoff, and defeated Judy Petty, a member of the Arkansas House of Representatives and a former aide to the late Arkansas Governor Winthrop Rockefeller, and Independent Jim Taylor, a liberal Democrat horrified by the more conservative Robinson.
-Petty ran as a Ronald W. Reagan Republican but lost to Robinson even though Reagan won her district.
-In the three-way race, Robinson polled 46 percent of the vote to Petty's 42 percent, while the underfinanced Taylor took 12 percent.
+He bested Riviere in the runoff, and defeated Judy Petty, a member of the Arkansas House of Representatives and a former aide to the late Arkansas Governor Winthrop Rockefeller, and independent Jim Taylor, a liberal Democrat horrified by the more conservative Robinson.
+Petty ran as a Ronald Reagan Republican but lost to Robinson even though Reagan won her district.
+In the three-way race, Robinson polled 103,165 votes (47%) to Petty's 90,841 votes (41%), while the under-financed Taylor received 25,073 votes (11%).
 Robinson financed his race on almost $900,000 in unsecured bank loans, making his the most expensive congressional race in state history up to that time.

+Robinson voted for the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+President Ronald Reagan signed it into law on April 28, 1988.

 While in Congress, Robinson was often at odds with the Democratic leadership of Tip O'Neill and Jim Wright, and identified closely with the Boll Weevil faction.
 On July 28, 1989, Robinson left the Democratic Party and joined the GOP, claiming that the Democratic Party had become too liberal.
 He ran for governor of Arkansas in 1990 but lost in the primary election to businessman Sheffield Nelson, also a former Democrat.
 Nelson was in turn defeated by Bill Clinton.
 Robinson's House seat was assumed in 1991 by the Democrat Ray Thornton, a former congressman and a former Arkansas Attorney General.
 Thornton defeated the Republican candidate, Jim Keet, then a freshman state representative and restaurateur from Little Rock.
 In 2010, Keet was the unsuccessful Republican gubernatorial nominee against Mike Beebe.

 In 1992, during the House banking scandal, Robinson, then an ex-representative, was found to have bounced 996 checks from the U.S. House bank, some of which were more than 16 months overdue.
 Robinson ran again for the U.S. House in 2002 after a twelve-year absence in a district in the northeastern part of the state, but lost to the Democratic incumbent, Marion Berry.
+In his later years, he farmed milo in Monroe County, owned a political consulting firm, and owned a liquor store.
+His farm, Ag_Pro Farms, was forced into bankruptcy in 2011.
+Governor Mike Huckabee later appointed Robinson to the Pollution Control and Ecology Commission, and he served a term as Chair of the Pardons and Parole Board.